|photo by Alice Lum|

 In 1881 the southwest corner of Beekman and Nassau Streets had seen buildings come and buildings go and was about to see yet one more.
 The first production of "Hamlet" in America was staged in the theater built on the site in 1751.
 Fourteen years later a meeting of early patriots was held in the theater that resulted in “empathic disapproval” of the 1764 Stamp Act.

-Later the duel-purpose building housing Clinton Hall and the Clinton Hotel was erected.
+Later the dual-purpose building housing Clinton Hall and the Clinton Hotel was erected.
 “The Clinton Hotel was one of the best of its time and the table was particularly pleasing to old-fashioned New-Yorkers,” remembered King’s Handbook of New York later.
 Clinton Hall was built to house the Mercantile Library which became a fundamental part of the Astor Place Library.

 Now banker Eugene Kelly laid plans to replace the old hotel and hall with a modern law office building.
 He called upon the architectural firm of Silliman & Farnsworth to design an up-to-the-minute structure with the latest amenities and handsome façade.
 Although it was known as the Kelly Building, it was also called (perhaps to attract the desired legal firms and attorneys as tenants) Temple Square—a purposeful reference to the Temple Bar area of London.